 Tomato Pie has become one of my favorite summer dishes!
-Fresh tomatoes layered over cheese and mayo filling make this an easy, but scrumptious meal that I will be making as long as summer lasts, and I am hoping it lasts a lot longer!
+Fresh tomatoes layered over cheese and mayo filling make this an easy, but a scrumptious meal that I will be making as long as summer lasts, and I am hoping it lasts a lot longer!
 Take the pie a step further by making my Tomato and Corn Pie.

 Tomato Pie

-Tomato Pie Recipe
+Tomato Pie Ingredients

-- Heirloom tomatoes: Heirloom tomatoes are tomatoes that use seeds that have been passed down from generation to generation.
+Heirloom tomatoes: Heirloom tomatoes are tomatoes that use seeds that have been passed down from generation to generation.
 They are a bit heavier than other tomatoes, and they come in a variety of colors.
 They are more expensive because they are not mass-produced, but they are worth purchasing for Tomato Pie.
 If you can’t find heirloom tomatoes, Roma tomatoes would work as well.

-- Pie shell: No need to bake the pie shell ahead of time.
+Pie shell: No need to bake the pie shell ahead of time.
 It will all bake together after you layer the tomatoes and cheese mixture.
 But, I would be all for you making your own pie crust if you so desired!
 I have a no-fail pie crust recipe that works for pies, hot or cold!

 - Slice the Heirloom tomatoes no more than 1/4 inch thick.